ESIG - header certified

 Watch this short video to see key benefits of using our signature manager in your organization:

-Office 365 (Microsoft 365) offers a very narrow range of capabilities when it comes to central email signature management.
-CodeTwo Email Signatures 365 lets you overcome all the limitations of Office 365.
+Microsoft 365 (Office 365) offers a very narrow range of capabilities when it comes to central email signature management.
+CodeTwo Email Signatures 365 lets you overcome all the limitations of Microsoft 365.
 With our application, you can:

 • Insert email signatures under the latest email replies and forwards (instead of only under the very first email in a conversation).

-• Embed images in emails, including Office 365 users' photos (instead of using only web-hosted visuals).
+• Embed images in emails, including Microsoft 365 users' photos (instead of using only web-hosted visuals).

 • Design signature templates using a WYSIWYG signature template editor (instead of having to provide raw HTML).